-Popups are a convenient tool to drive more sales using well-known marketing techniques such as up-selling, cross-selling and cart abandonment reduction.
+Popups are a convenient tool to drive more sales using well-known marketing techniques such as up-selling, cross-selling, and cart abandonment reduction.

 For eCommerce websites, popups can be timed around an “exit intent” in order to promote a last-second offer to re-engage your visitors.

-Email marketing is still considered the number 1 way to turning visitors into buyers.
+Email marketing is still considered the number 1 way to turn visitors into buyers.
 But before you can actually send emails, you need to build your email list.
 And pop-ups are the best ally.

 Growing your email list is a tricky task that just became even harder under the European GDPR regulation.